hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

-Before you create a volume, lets run the nginx deployment into kubernetes without a volume.
+Before  create a volume, lets run the nginx deployment into kubernetes without a volume.
 This gives us an opportunity to check config files and the nodes running the pods.

 ``` bash
 hector@hector-Laptop:~/Project23$ kubectl get pods